Tons of ways to celebrate Cinco de Mayo around the metro this year

-MINNEAPOLIS, Minnesota — After two years of events being cancelled, many cities and restaurants are bringing Cinco de Mayo celebrations back to life this Thursday in communities across the metro.
+MINNEAPOLIS, Minnesota — After two years of events being canceled, many cities and restaurants are bringing Cinco de Mayo celebrations back to life this Thursday in communities across the metro.

 Below are a list of events happening throughout the weekend that you can participate in: